henryhyw/henryhyw.github.io/index.md

    <img id="imageElement" src="/assets/img/travel.jpg" alt="Travel" class="fallback-image" style="display: none;">
    <div class="welcome-text">
       <h1 id="welcomeTitle">WELCOME</h1>
       <h2 id="welcomeSubtitle">Hi!
-I'm Henry, a junior at the University of Hong Kong, majoring in Applied Artificial Intelligence.
-I have a passion for exploring new places and creating my own programs through coding.
+I'm Henry, a junior at the University of Hong Kong, majoring in AI.
+I love exploring new places and coding innovative programs.
 I'm thrilled to have you here and share my journey with you!</h2>
    </div>
 </div>